-To complete your curry feast try this Easy Spiced Basmati Rice and if you are planning on the entire Indian banquet, why not include my Jamie Oliver’s Inspired Chicken Tikka Masala to complete the feast?
+To complete your curry feast try this Easy Spiced Basmati Rice or Easy Turmeric Rice and if you are planning on the entire Indian banquet, why not include my Jamie Oliver’s Inspired Chicken Tikka Masala and Easy Cauliflower & Lentil Curry or Tarka Dhal with Spinach (Vegan) to complete the feast?

 Make sure you stay up to date with all the latest recipes from Jo’s Kitchen Larder

 Have you tried my Easy Naan Bread Without Yeast?
 Leave a comment at the bottom of this post, I love reading them!
 You can also come and say hello over on my Facebook page, Twitter, Instagram or Pinterest